Best cheap convertibles 2022 / 2023

-Convertibles are about style and image, and the BMW Z4 definitely delivers.
+Convertibles are about style and image, and this generation of BMW Z4 definitely delivers.
 The folding metal hard-top balances refinement and open-top thrills – it can be electrically folded on the move in only 20 seconds – and the recent arrival of a new model means used examples of this previous-generation car have become even more affordable.

 Bentley Continental GTC

 Once upon a time, buying a Bentley with 90,000 miles on the clock could have been financial suicide.
-These days, ever since the VW Group has taken ownership of the British marque, a used example is much more reliable.
-Budget for high repair costs if things go wrong, but at less than £30,000 for a superbly stylish Continental GT Convertible, it’s worth a punt.
+Ever since the VW Group has taken ownership of the British marque, a used example is much more reliable.
+Budget for high repair costs if things go wrong, but at less than £20,000 for a superbly stylish Continental GT Convertible, it’s worth a punt.

 Toyota MR2 Mk3

-Often overlooked, you can get good example for way under £2,000 - so the Toyota makes sense when seeking cheap drop-top thrills.
+The car is often overlooked, so you can get good example for way under £2,000 - so the Toyota makes sense when seeking cheap drop-top thrills.
 But without a proper boot, don’t expect the MR2 to be practical.

 The 350 was the entry point to the range, although its creamy-smooth petrol V6 feels anything but basic.
 This car is set up for cruising rather than B-road blasts, making it the ideal top-down companion on a long trip.
 If the weather turns, the retractable metal roof protects occupants from the elements, and refinement is strong.

 - CO2: 210g/km